Under Fire!: Reception

 William Harrington of Computer Gaming World in 1985 called Under Fire! "highly playable" and predicted that the ability to construct scenarios would keep the game "on the cutting edge of computer war gaming in months and even years to come".
-While noting slow performance on the Apple II series, it concluded that the game was "a must for Apple computer wargamers"."
-A 1987 overview in the magazine of squad-level games approved of the graphics and documentation, and described Under Fire! as "exceptional in its versatility" but difficult to learn as a result.
+While noting slow performance on the Apple II, it concluded that the game was "a must for Apple computer wargamers".
+The magazine in 1987 described it as "conceived in flexibility and designed to improve with future expansion".
+A overview in the magazine that year of squad-level games approved of the graphics and documentation, and described Under Fire! as "exceptional in its versatility" but difficult to learn as a result.
 An overview of World War II simulations in the same issue rated the game four out of five points.
 A 1993 survey of wargames gave the game two-plus stars out of five, stating that "it does show its age".

 Compute! called Under Fire! "one of the best [wargames] I've ever seen", and stated that the game was "so flexible it truly lives up to Avalon Hill's boast that it's a 'War Game Construction Set'".
 It concluded that Avalon Hill and the game's author "have created what is sure to become a standard for computerized war games in the future".

 The game was reviewed in Issue #50 (Sep/Oct 1986) of Fire & Movement magazine, in an article by Omar L. DeWitt: